-The problem that many face is that they can’t move sideways as they don’t have the experience and the typical project methodology courses are at best very dry, difficult to engage with without some experience of working in a project and can be, at worst, a mechanical process to help you show you know the tools pass an exam so you can add the letters to your CV.
+The problem that many face is that they find they can’t move sideways into project management as they don’t have the experience needed.
+The typical project methodology courses are at best very dry, difficult to engage with without some experience of working in a project, and can be, at worst, a mechanical process to help you show you know the tools pass an exam so you can add the letters to your CV.
 I do concede that my last comment might be a bit harsh….so please forgive….but you probably do get the point which is that days of project methodology is probably not the best introduction to the project world.

 That’s why we have developed a one day seminar and workshop that can help you start your career pivot into project management.
 Have a look at Project Management Un-Packed – it could be the stepping stone you are looking for.